Frequently Asked Questions About PennBid

 Yes — PennBid can be used for any request-for-quotation or request-for-proposal, regardless of department.
 The same system can be used by Public Works, Engineering, Public Safety, Authorities, Admins., Township, Counties, School Systems, etc.

-Does an Agency manage their own bid proposal?
+Does an Agency manage their own bids?

 How will my agency benefit from PennBid?

 PennBid was originally designed through the collaborative efforts of a consortium of Pennsylvania municipal agencies and Authorities to streamline and significantly reduce the cost of procurement and bid solicitations.
 The program is a secure internet-based system for managing many aspects of the procurement process, specifically document distribution, notification and communications with vendors/bidders, addenda management, receipt and tabulation of bids and awarding of contracts.
-Currently over 1,700 public agencies and design firms use the Program for their bids and solicitations.